Equality, diversity and inclusion

 Returning to work

 Our Maternity and Adoption Leave Policy includes a guaranteed four-week phased return to work after maternity and adoption leave, paid at a full-time rate.
-Our employees are offered coaching before, during and after parental leave to help ensure a smooth process and return to work.
+Our employees are offered coaching before, during and after parental leave to help ensure a smooth return to work.
 This is one-to-one for directors and offered in groups for other colleagues.

 Engaging our people on inclusion